houen/www.houen.net/_drafts/2024-01-12-thoughts-on-testing.md

 - How well it covers the business case it protects.
 - How well it communicates the business case it protects.
 - How easy the test is to understand as a developer.
+- How easy the test is to understand as a _new developer on the project_.
-- Short and simple beats long and clever (clever == complicated).
+- Short and simple beats long and clever.
+  - Clever == Complicated == hard to understand == _BAD TEST_.
 - How effectively the test helps to pinpoint what went wrong when things go wrong
-  - Good: test "offer title starts with make name"
+  - Good: `test "offer title starts with the car make name"`
-  - Less optimal: test "display ads have correct content"
+  - Bad: `test "offers have correct content"`
 - How fast it is to adapt the test when the business requirement changes
   - And it _will_ change.
 The only constant is change.

 See "A good test" section below for an example of a test that does the above.